International carbon market

 An operator can request as many exchanges of credits for allowances as needed, provided it does not exceed its international credit entitlement.
 Once credits are exchanged for allowances, they cannot be exchanged back into credits.

-Is the status of the credit as marked in the registry (e.g. eligible ICH or pending/ineligible ICH) fixed or subject to change?
+Is the status of the credit as marked in the registry (e.g. eligible or ineligible) fixed or subject to change?

 The information in the Union Registry regarding the eligibility of international credits is subject to change over time based on the best information available.